Prusik Peak Rock Climbing

 Note: Approach from Snow Lakes tacks on an additional, approximate 2 miles and 1000ft of elevation gain, but is much more gradual and consistent.
 I.e. Aasgard pass gains 2.2k ft elevation in .8 miles.
 Snow lakes trail is also much more shaded on hot, sunny approach days.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Prusik Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Prusik Peak:

 Featured Route For Prusik Peak